XPhyro/scripts/README.md

 # scripts

-This repository holds a collection of over 450 scripts, utilities and libraries for Unix-like operating systems, OBS plugins and Firefox addons, written in the following languages:
+This repository holds a collection of over 450 scripts, utilities and libraries for Unix-like operating systems, OBS plugins and browser extensions, written in the following languages:

 - Awk
 - Bash